-The Group will prioritise the execution of the following in fiscal year 2023:
+The Group will prioritise the execution of the following in fiscal year 2024:

-- Maintaining industry leading Net Promoter Score greater than +70 across all business segments; - Investment in Cloud Services & Government to continue to support the strong demand for cyber security and hybrid; - Focusing on further development of the Macquarie Intellicentre campus.
-Planning for IC3 Super West campus is underway, with the State Significant Development Application process.
+- Maintaining industry leading Net Promoter Score greater than +70 across all business segments; - Investment in Cloud Services & Government to continue to support the strong demand for cyber security and hybrid; - Focusing on further development of the Macquarie Park Data Centre Campus.
+Development of IC3 Super West campus is underway, with the State Significant Development Application process.
 The campus is designed to meet the growing needs of global hyperscalers and cloud, enterprise and government customers; and - Telecom focusing on new initiatives to improve operational efficiencies and embrace the growth in SDWAN.